Find a Qualified Attorney Near You

 ICE could detain them for several reasons.
 Most of the reasons cited are due to their immigration status and activities conducted in the United States.
 For instance, they can be detained if their family members enter the U.S. illegally without proper authorization, documentation, or inspection.
 This includes illegally crossing the borders or avoiding immigration checkpoints.

-If the person's application for asylum was denied and they failed to leave the country voluntarily, ICE could likewise detain them while awaiting deportation or removal proceedings.
+If the person’s asylum application was denied and they failed to leave the country voluntarily, ICE could likewise detain them while awaiting deportation or removal proceedings.

 Persons involved in criminal activities could also face immigration detention.
-In some cases, a foreign national gets suspected of a national security threat or concern, which may lead to detention and further investigation by ICE.
+For example, a foreign national suspected of a national security threat or concern may lead to detention and further investigation by ICE.
 Overstaying your U.S. visa without proper extension or adjustment of status is another cause of ICE detention.

 It is important to remember that each immigration case is unique.
 ICE determines the circumstances on a case-by-case basis.
 In any event, it is important to understand your family member’s legal rights.
 This is where contacting an immigration law attorney becomes helpful.